 If the PHY entity does not check the STA-ID in the User field, then the PHY shall continue receiving the UHR-STF after the UHR-SIG field.

-If the UL/DL subfield of the U-SIG field is set to 0 and the CRCs protecting the Common field of the UHR-SIG field are valid and no intended STA-ID (or no intended BSS color indication if CoBF/CoSR) is detected in all the User fields, the PHY entity shall issue a PHY-RXSTART.indication(RXVECTOR) then issue a PHY- RXEND.indication(Filtered).
+If the UL/DL subfield of the U-SIG field is set to 0 and the CRCs protecting the Common field of the UHR-SIG field are valid and no intended STA-ID is detected in all the User fields, the PHY entity shall issue a PHY-RXSTART.indication(RXVECTOR) then issue a PHY- RXEND.indication(Filtered).

-If the UL/DL subfield of the U-SIG field is set to 0 and the CRCs protecting the Common field of the UHR-SIG field are valid and an intended STA-ID (plus an intended BSS color indication if CoBF/CoSR) is detected, but an unsupported mode or a Validate UHR-SIG indication is indicated in UHR-SIG field, the PHY shall issue a PHY- RXSTART.indication(RXVECTOR) then issue a PHY-RXEND.indication(UnsupportedRate) primitive.
+If the UL/DL subfield of the U-SIG field is set to 0 and the CRCs protecting the Common field of the UHR-SIG field are valid and an intended STA-ID is detected, but an unsupported mode or a Validate UHR-SIG indication is indicated in UHR-SIG field, the PHY shall issue a PHY- RXSTART.indication(RXVECTOR) then issue a PHY-RXEND.indication(UnsupportedRate) primitive.

 If the UL/DL subfield of the U-SIG field is set to 1 and the CRC protecting the common encoding block of the UHR-SIG field is valid, but an unsupported mode or a Validate UHR-SIG indication is indicated in UHR-SIG field, the PHY shall issue a PHY-RXSTART.indication(RXVECTOR) then issue a PHY-RXEND.indication(UnsupportedRate) primitive.